jadzeidan/user-guides/docs/bitbox02/Basic-features/receive.md

 ![alt text]({{site.baseurl}}/assets/images/BitBox02_receive/receive4.png  "BitBox02 box")

 ## Receive
 You can now use this address to send coins to your BitBox02.
+When you want to make another transaction to your BitBox02 create a new receive address first, don't re-use addresses.